‘Yoshi’s New Island’ Game Review: Almost Egg-cceptable, Never Egg-cellent

 Yoshi debuted as Mario’s friend and steed in 1990’s Super Mario World, the flagship launch title for the Super Nintendo.
 Super Mario World 2: Yoshi’s Island, a prequel to the greater Mario franchise, became his first major marquee role, following up on Mario World five years later.
 It was a beautiful, immaculately designed side-scroller, cementing Yoshi’s position as both a Mario mainstay and the protagonist of his own modest sub-series.

 Yoshi’s New Island, released for the Nintendo 3DS in 2014, is the third title using the Island moniker, aiming to evolve the gameplay of its namesake while homaging the past.
-Azrest, New Island’s developer, is composed of former Artoon staffers, which is worth noting because Artoon developed 2004’s Yoshi Topsy-Turvy and 2006’s Yoshi’s Island DS.
-However, did this prior experience finally yield another worthwhile Yoshi game?
+Azrest, New Island’s developer, is composed of former Artoon staffers, which is worth noting because Artoon developed 2004’s Yoshi Topsy-Turvy and 2006’s Yoshi’s Island DS, among other collaborations with Nintendo.
+So, did this prior experience finally yield another worthwhile Yoshi game?

 YOSHI’S NEW ISLAND GAME REVIEW